 Located in the Manor House of The Sanford House Inn & Spa, Restaurant 506 is serving a multi-course lunch from 11 a.m. to 2:30 p.m.
-One opener, the Roasted Butternut Squash Bisque, comes topped with crème fraiche, applewood smoked bacon and toasted pumpkin seeds.
-The entrees offer creative takes on traditional Thanksgiving fare and are $49 per adult and $15 for kids.
+One opener, the Roasted Butternut Squash Bisque, comes topped with crème fraiche and chives.
+The entrees offer creative takes on traditional Thanksgiving fare and are $55 per adult and $15 for kids.
 Be sure to save room for dessert options: Pumpkin Custard and Caramelized Apple Tarts.

 Hannah’s off the Square has been providing upscale comfort food for Dentonites and visitors for 16 years.
 Diners will be treated to a family-style Thanksgiving dinner of smoked Cornish hen, garlic mashed potatoes, stuffing with chestnuts and sage, gravy, cranberry and pecan relish, butternut squash with brown sugar and sage, green beans, bacon-roasted brussels sprouts, traditional cranberry sauce and homestyle macaroni and cheese.
 Prix-fixe prices are $89 for adults and $30 per child.
-Open 11 a.m. to 6 p.m.
+Reservations are required.

 Copeland’s will be open from 11 a.m. to 8 p.m., serving their signature entrees as well as a special Thanksgiving “Pilgrim’s Platter”.
 If you’re looking for a quick turkey option to bring home, they’re also offering Cajun Fried Turkey that you can order in advance (at least 24 hours prior) and pick up on Thanksgiving Day.